leovandriel/caffe2_cpp_tutorial/README.md

     ./bin/mnist

 This performs 100 training runs, which should provide about 90% accuracy.
-The MNIST transcript is fairly verbose as it does not use any model helpers, like `NetUtil` and `ModelUtil`.

 ## RNNs and LSTM Networks